yrmvgh/yiufcrawl/README.md

 ### v1.3

-* Remove food
-    * no more chopping or eating
-    * fruits become seeds
-    * vampire still drink blood to change their satiation level
-    * ghouls automatically eat some of the corpses they kill to heal and cure rot

 * Implement stamina points, alongside magic points and health points
     * three exertion levels
         * normal mode (press 'e' again when in exertion mode, or 'E' again when in careful mode)